R.D. Merrill and His

 with additional colors.
 These special colors were all hand tooled

-Dale.
-The original Merrill's have silver bolsters and
+by Dale.
+The original Merrill's have silver bolsters

-by Dr. R. D. Merrill.
-Dale also made a Visible Color
+Knife Book by Dr. R. D. Merrill.
+Dale also made a Visible

 The Merrill Knives combined the following features to provide